yusufozbay/typapp/README.md

 4. Create a Service Account:
    - Go to "IAM & Admin" > "Service Accounts"
    - Click "Create Service Account"
-   - Give it a name (e.g., "typopp-service")
+   - Give it a name (e.g., "typapp-service")
    - Grant "Editor" role
 5. Create and download a JSON key file
 6. Place the key file in the `server/` directory as `service-account-key.json`